PADIRAANUSHACHARY/my_first_simple_frontend_prject/README.md

 # _simple_Calculator_frontend_prject
-Create beautiful interface using basics of HTML, CSS, JAVA SCRIPT
+Create a beautiful interface using the basics of HTML, CSS, JAVASCRIPT